anchore/syft/README.md

 # maximum number of workers used to process the list of package catalogers in parallel
 parallelism: 1

-# cataloging secrets is exposed through the power-user subcommand
 secrets:
   cataloger:
     # enable/disable cataloging of secrets